 The aim of the newly appointed State Governor was to further increase the prosperity of the eastern islands of Indonesia under the rule of the Dutch.
 Because Bali still had many independent kingdoms this island was particularly a high priority for him.

-The only thing that was left for him was to wait for a justified reason to invade Bali and to fully colonize it.
+The only thing that was left for him was to wait for a justified reason to invade Bali and to fully colonise it.

 Nevertheless, the Balinese faced the Dutch preferring to die fighting than to surrender.

-This lead to four famous battles in history, known as the 'puputan wars'.
-A puputan is a fight until death with suicide by kris (Balinese dagger) in the end to save ones honor.
+This lead to four famous battles in history, known as the ‘puputan wars’.
+A puputan is a fight until death with suicide by kris (Balinese dagger) in the end to save ones honour.

 Women, children and elderly preferred to commit suicide than to surrender and live in occupied land or in exile.
 In 1908 Bali was officially a colony of the Dutch.

-Because of the Dutch government in Bali things started to change very quickly.
+Under the governance of the Dutch things in Bali started to change very quickly.
 The Roman alphabet and Malay language were introduced in schools.

 Telecommunication, modern transport, equipment and the Christian calendar became part of everyday life.